s4wave/spacewave/README.md

    - blob: split a blob of data into multiple blocks
    - file: copy-on-write file implementation using blobs
    - iavl: avl tree, implements kvtx
+ - bucket: grouping of blocks in storage volume(s)
    - object: reference a block in a different bucket or with different transformation parameters
  - dex: data exchange protocols